Casual Gamer Review: Chip-Chain (iOS)

 Worry not!
 That's where gems come in.
 Gems are fancy little things you win with every match.
 You get more gems for higher scores, or you can buy gems with cold, hard cash.
 Gems unlock game modes, higher value chips and larger hands for "cards" (which are little random bonuses, such as increasing/decreasing card values, or moving chips after you've placed them.)

-There's a pretty standard-fare levelling system too, as well as leaderboards and score-keepers.
+There's a pretty standard-fare leveling system too, as well as leader boards and score-keepers.
 All that stuff is expected of games these days, but it's nice to be able to see how your brain stacks up against the real Einsteins of the puzzler world.
 I actually currently hold the top spot for the 40-Chip short game, but I'm sure that will change shortly.

 Typically, I don't like puzzle games.
 I'm more of the "me smash" kind of gamer, but Chip-chain was fun and addictive, on the same level as Bejweled or Zuma.
 I found that I was playing it at the office, when I was waiting in a long line or when I had small amounts of downtime between classes.
 It's well crafted, simple and fun, as well as easy to pick up and put down.